toluwajosh/applied_python_programming_masterclass/4_web_apps_with_django/django_mini_blog_3.md

     ...
 ```

-> **Python Decorator**:
+> **Python Decorator**: A decorator in Python is any callable Python object that is used to modify a function or a class.
+A reference to a function "func" or a class "C" is passed to a decorator and the decorator returns a modified function or class.
+The modified functions or classes usually contain calls to the original function "func" or class "C".
+In this case, the `login_required` decorator modifies our function to restrict un-authenticated users from accessing the view.

-Similarly, the easiest way to restrict access to logged-in users in your class-based views is to derive from LoginRequiredMixin.
+Similarly, the easiest way to restrict access to logged-in users in your class-based views is to derive from [`LoginRequiredMixin`](https://docs.djangoproject.com/en/2.1/topics/auth/default/#the-loginrequired-mixin).
 You need to declare this mixin first in the superclass list, before the main view class.

 ```python
 from django.contrib.auth.mixins import LoginRequiredMixin